 This is where hiring an experienced car accident lawyer comes into play.
 Unfortunately, there are a lot of misconceptions about hiring a personal injury attorney.
 It is too expensive.
 It will make the process too adversarial.
 It will mean I have to go to court.
 My attorney will run up a huge legal bill and I will end up with nothing.
 These are all common concerns and they are all completely untrue.

-The reality is that hiring an experienced car accident lawyer is the best insurance that you will be treated fairly.
+The reality is that hiring an experienced Phoenix accident attorney is the best insurance that you will be treated fairly.
 It is also the only way to accurately calculate your losses and it is the only way to know when it makes sense to settle your case.
 A lawyer with a proven history of successful representation will handle your case with your best interests in mind and he or she will not collect a penny unless you decide to accept a settlement or win a verdict at trial.

 What is the Law?

 The vast majority of car accident claims fall into the category of personal injury law.
 In personal injury law, liability is determined based on the concept of “negligence.”
 If you were injured in a car accident that resulted from another driver’s negligence, you are entitled to recover financial compensation for all of your injury-related losses.